jeffblankenburg/31-days-of-vibe-coding/index.md

 Begin with [Day 1: What Is Vibe Coding?](/day/what-is-vibe-coding/) to understand what this is all about and see proof it works.

 Then follow the fundamentals, one per day.
-Each article is 1,500+ words with real examples from building collectyourcards.com.
+Each article is a deep look at best practices in AI-assisted software development with real examples from building collectyourcards.com.

 ## About This Series